And I’m Leaving Some Baggage Behind

-When my daughters were young, our trips involved activities so we went to Disney, Busch Gardens, Atlantis, Paradise Island, and skiing at one of our favorite places, Park City, Utah.
-We also took them to New York City, Washington, D.C., and California when they were in their young teens.
+When my daughters were young, our trips involved activities, so we went to Disney, Busch Gardens, Atlantis, Paradise Island, and skiing at one of our favorite places, Park City, Utah.
+We also took them to New York City, Washington, D.C., and California when they were young.
 I had always wanted to go to Europe, having never been there before.
-A lesson I strongly believe is that life is short and tomorrows are not guaranteed.
-Going back to my opening quote “I’d rather have a passport full of stamps than a house full of stuff,” is how I feel.
+A lesson I strongly believe is that life is short and tomorrow is not guaranteed.
+My opening quote, “I’d rather have a passport full of stamps than a house full of stuff,” is how I feel.
 We moved shortly after I became a widow.
 I had a house full of stuff that no one wanted.
 It made me realize that it was time to start living out my travel dreams.

-I am fortunate to travel to Europe on many Mother-Daughter trips since 2015.
+I have been fortunate to travel to Europe on many Mother-Daughter trips since 2015.
 We create the most remarkable memories.
 I strongly believe that my love of travel over things resonates with my daughters.
-We’ve had some amazing experiences and I feel blessed to have been afforded the opportunity to travel.
-I am sharing our recommendations for accommodations, places to visit, tips, foods, and more.
+I am blessed to have been afforded the opportunity to travel.
+Here are my recommendations for accommodations, places to visit, tips, foods, and more.

 Make sure your passport is up to date (with at least 6 months to spare).
 Do this at least 3 months in advance.
 Passports can be obtained from the Post Office or Courthouse.
-In the event that you need to expedite a passport or visa renewal, try Fastport Passport.
+If you need to expedite a passport or visa renewal, try Fastport Passport.
 They are registered with the U.S. Department of State.

 While you will want to bring some foreign currency with you (you can typically get currency for free at your bank), use a credit card that does not have any foreign transaction fees.
 Take a picture, and make a photocopy of the international phone number for the card (and do the same with your passport).
 You want this in case your credit card is lost or stolen.

 Keep either a digital or written travel journal and add notes to your google doc.
 I have shared a lot of my travel information with friends (and they have done the same for me).
 It is a great way to remember the details of each place you visited.
-If you keep a digital copy, not on google docs, email it to yourself in case you lose your phone.
+Keep a digital copy on google docs.
+Also, email it to yourself if you lose your phone.
 I love this journal I got for my trips.

-The flight abroad is long and you may feel it in your neck.
+The flight abroad is long, and you may feel it in your neck.
 Help alleviate some of that with a good neck pillow.
-Ours is a memory foam Cabeau that we purchased from eBags.
-You can purchase neck pillows from Walmart and Target– just look for one that has a head, chin, and neck support.
+You can purchase neck pillows from Walmart and Target.
+Just look for one with a head, chin, and neck support.

 Converters and Adapters – These are a must.
 Last year I purchased a multiple USB wall charger with interchangeable UUS/UK/EU plugs.
-This allowed me to plug in my phone, apple watch and use a blow dryer at the same time.
+This allowed me to plug in my phone, apple watch and use a blow dryer simultaneously.
 You can find others on Target, Walmart, Best Buy, eBags, and Amazon or a travel store.
 I would strongly recommend choosing one that is not cumbersome or big.
-You really do not want to carry heavier items.
+You do not want to carry heavier items.